platipy/platipy/research/squire2006.rst

 Results
 ^^^^^^^

-In Exogenous games, the learning context is external to the gameplay, as opposed to interalized like in Endogenous games.
-They have a fantastic table that goes into more depth on the differences:
+In Exogenous games, the learning context is external to the gameplay, as opposed to internalized like in Endogenous games.
+The article breaks this down further by contrasting the two terms:

 * **Learner is...**